Best Cabo San Lucas Snorkeling: Where to Go + What to Expect

 If you're traveling with a group or want something more exclusive, private charters are amazing.
 You choose where to go, how long to stay, and the whole experience is tailored to your group.

-Many of our guests staying in luxury villas opt for private charters.
+Many of our guests staying in luxury villas in Cabos opt for private charters.
 It's definitely more expensive, but when you split it among 8-12 people, the per-person cost isn't too crazy.

 Pro tip: Book through a reputable company or ask your concierge for recommendations.
 There are lots of charter operators in Cabo, and quality varies a lot.